44100hertz/branchy16/README.md

 # What is Branchy16?

+Work in progress!!

 Branchy16 is a fantasy console with an emulated 16-bit CPU that may run many threads at a time.
 It is both a fun programming challenge and a legitimate ISA that could be put on hardware.

+It is a web application running an IDE assembler and emulator for creating and running branchy16 roms.

 # How do I work this?